LottieAnning/LIFE4136_rotation3/README.md

 ```
 ![Ploidy PCA](Figures/ploidy_pca.png)

 As you can see PC1 seems to relatively seperate diploids and tetraploids and PC2 hybrids from pure lyrata.
+However, this isnt a perfect pattern, many diploids cluster positively with PC1 (with the tetraploids).
+Furthermore, the tetraploids include hybrids (mixture of lyrata and arenosa) and a population genetically similar to arenosa (KEH).
+In the diploid population there are only pure lyrata, this means that the PCA could be unbalanced as there are no arenosa diploids to balance out the arenosa tetraploids.

 ## Now lets run a PCA on only tetraploids:

-### Filter your vcf with gatk via a HPC
+### Filter your vcf with gatk

+You can dowload gatk using the instructions provided here: https://github.com/broadinstitute/gatk?tab=readme-ov-file#downloading **warning** this is a large package, if you have access to a HPC it would be better to run this section on that.

+Create a virtual environment: ```conda create --name /[path_to_virtual_environment]/[virtual_environment_name]```

-If your HPC already has gatk activate your gatk environment: ```conda activate /shared/apps/conda/bio2```
+Activate your gatk environment: ```conda activate /[path_to_virtual_environment]/[virtual_environment_name]```

 Index your reference fasta file: ```samtools faidx [name_of_your_reference_file].fasta```